DonghyukJacobJang/threejs-skeleton-starter/README.md

 # Threejs Skeleton Starter

-A starter pack to build JavaScript applications using standards from ES2015, ES2016 & ES2017.
-It uses webpack, Babel and webpack-dev-server to compile and serve.
-It is fully compatible with Async/Await as it uses the Babel polyfill.
+This Threejs Skeleton Starter(TSS) allows to build Webgl applications in a minute.
+It is using standards from ES2015, ES2016 & ES2017 along with Webpack, webpack-dev-server, Babel packages(including in Babel polyfill and Async/Await).

-### Version
-1.1.0

-## Usage

-### Dependencies
+## Dependencies
 - babel
 - scss
 - eslint